-- Provision of life-saving food or cash assistance to populations facing crisis and emergency levels of food insecurity, including residents, newly displaced and protracted IDPs, refugees, nomadic groups and migrants. - Provision of critical non-food assistance to populations facing crisis and emergency levels of food insecurity, including residents, newly displaced and protracted IDPs, refugees nomadic groups and migrant groups. - Provision of cash and voucher assistance in areas where markets and supply chains are functioning to improve access to cash which remains at low availability, thereby improving market access. - Support critical emergency production of key local staple cereals (sorghum, millet during the ongoing planting season starting in June 2024. - Support provision of time-critical emergency livestock and fishery supplies and veterinary services. - Provision of emergency livelihood and social protection support through cash and in-kind transfers. - Ensure prevention and recovery situations through an integrated package of nutrition-specific and nutrition-sensitive activities to immediately contribute to improving food security and nutritional well-being, with the integration of behavioural change capacity programmes, sanitation, clean water, and health services developments. - Build synergies around local household food production and direct food distribution and cash transfers. - Provision of school feeding to learning centres. - Improve agricultural production and productivity by supporting the availability of financial services (through the Agricultural Bank of Sudan) and agricultural inputs (such as training, tools, seeds, fertilisers etc.) to small-scale producers, which will promote productivity, generate new employment as well as strengthen food availability and help mitigate the impact of below-average harvests on food insecurity and malnutrition. - Provide essential life-sustaining agricultural livelihood support, including a broad range of
+- Provision of life-saving food or cash assistance to populations facing crisis and emergency levels of food insecurity, including residents, newly displaced and protracted IDPs, refugees, nomadic groups and migrants19. - Provision of cash and voucher assistance in areas where markets and supply chains are functional to increase access to cash which remains at low disposal, thereby improving market access. - Support critical emergency production of key local staple cereals (sorghum, millet) during the planting season starting in June 2024. - Support provision of time-critical emergency livestock and fishery supplies and veterinary services. - Provision of emergency livelihood and social protection support through cash and in-kind transfers. - Ensure prevention and recovery situations through an integrated package of nutritionspecific and nutrition-sensitive activities to immediately contribute to improving food security and nutritional well-being, with the integration of behavioral change capacity programmes,

+- sanitation, clean water, and health services developments. - Build synergies around local household food production and direct food distribution and cash transfers. - Provision of school feeding to learning centres. - Improve agricultural production and productivity by supporting the availability of financial services (through the Agricultural Bank of Sudan) and agricultural inputs (such as training, tools, seeds, fertilizers etc.) to small-scale producers, promoting productivity, generating new employment as well as strengthening food availability, mitigating the impact of below-average harvests on food insecurity and malnutrition. - Provide essential life-sustaining agricultural livelihood support, including a broad range of agriculture and livelihood restoring and safeguarding support packages to vulnerable people according to the seasonal calendar of interventions. - Prioritize lifesaving food assistance and livelihood interventions in localities with very high food Insecurity and high prevalence of acute malnutrition to mitigate the impact of food insecurity on nutrition situation.